 We need to use the Mutex from the Rust standard library and Tauri's state to allow our encapsulated TodoApp

 object to be called across processes.
-First, we create an AppState
+First, create an AppState

 struct for state management.